-Only high school students who are sons and daughters of employees of Siemens or its designated operating companies* can compete for these scholarships.
+Only high school students who are sons and daughters of employees of Siemens participating divisions (listed below) can compete for these scholarships.
 Such students also must meet all requirements for participation in the National Merit Scholarship Program that are published in the Official Student Guide to the PSAT/NMSQT which is updated annually and distributed to students through their high schools.

 Siemens Cross Sector